The Lunaire case study: a phone case

 What to be aware of

 - Colour on a small glossy surface reads differently than on a screen.
-The pastel neons that look soft on a laptop read sharper on a phone case back, especially under daylight.
+Neon green in particular reads sharper on a printed phone case than it does on a laptop, especially under daylight.
 A physical proof is worth ordering before the palette is fixed.

 - Wordmark placement needs to survive every phone shape.
 The back of an iPhone 15 Pro Max is a different canvas from the back of an iPhone SE.
 The rule for where the wordmark sits has to hold across all of them, not be hand-tuned per model.
 Bottom-aligned, sized as a fixed fraction of the case width, is the rule the preview above uses.